-Radical relationships understand the constant presence of change.
-It is this, the immediate and obvious presence of, not just others, but the end (and not end as in and they lived happily ever after but the end as in: this will change) that differentiates them so significantly from monogamous relationships.
+Conscious relationships accept and account for the constant presence of change.
+It is this, the immediate and obvious presence of, not just others, but the end (and not end as in and they lived happily ever after but the end as in: this will change) that differentiates them so significantly from unconscious relationships.

-Change is one issue which the non-monogamy community discusses in great depth but is, interestingly, one which most monogamous people dare not to talk about.
-It is almost as if even mentioning the possibility of change is enough to make it happen.
+Change is one issue which the non-monogamy community discusses in great depth but is, interestingly, one which most people dare not talk about.
+It’s almost as if even mentioning the possibility of change is enough to make it happen.

 The Christian concept of marriage is as much a denial of change and death as the idea of the resurrection is.
 It tells us that love can last if we make a public promise.
-It creates a narrative by which, if the love fades or changes, it is YOU that is at fault, not the original tale of never-ending and never-changing love, a fairy tale if ever there was one…
+It creates a narrative by which, if the love fades or changes, it is YOU that’s at fault, not the original tale of never-ending and never-changing love: a fairy tale if ever there was one.

 For, by telling us that our love need never die it also ensures that our love can never truly live.
-Marriage is about something staying the same, being fixed forever or, changing, but only to a very certain and contained degree.
-But, something that does not grow is dead.
+Marriage and a lot of other relationships are often about something staying the same, being fixed forever or, changing, but only to a very certain and contained degree.
+But, something that doesn’t grow is dead.

 Most people accept, on an intellectual level, the fact that their feelings will change but it can still be a huge shock when that change actually happens on an emotional level.
 They often spend a lot of time and energy denying that the change has happened rather than see it for what it is.
 This has a lot to do with the fact that, culturally and socially, we are not taught how to understand and accept change.

 People deny that they, or their feelings, have changed because to accept that they have would be, in a way, to accept their own mortality.
 This acceptance is, as Becker explains so eloquently in The Denial of Death, something which even an emotionally aware human struggles to do.